MojoAuth/mojoauth-docs/content/integrations/bubble/index.md

 Here, we need to show the **Protected** content if the user successfully logs in, otherwise, show the **Not Logged In** content.
 Let's create a workflow for that.

-- Go to the protected page, and click workflow.
+- Navigate back to the protected page by clicking on the top left, and click workflow.
 - Add an **Event** > **Elements** > **A MojoAuth Shield is loaded**.
 This enables us to take action whenever the Protected page is loaded.
 - Then add an **Action** > **Plugins** > **Verify Token**

-On this page, we will take data sent from the login page as the parameters.
+On this page, we will take data sent from the index page as the parameters.

-- Set access_token, email as **Get data from page URL.**
+- Set access_token as **Get data from page URL** and add the parameter name as **access_token**
-- Set parameter names as access_token and email.
+- Set email as **Get data from page URL** and add the parameter name as **email**

 <div style="text-align:center">
   <img src="/images/Verify-token.png" alt="Verify Token" />